mapbender/mapbender-documentation/en/book/installation/installation_ubuntu.rst

 Installation on Ubuntu and Debian
 #################################

 The following Installation manual describes the neccessary steps on a recent Ubuntu or Debian system.
 We assume that Apache 2.4 is running on the system.
-A `documentation for Apache 2.2  <installation_ubuntu.html#instructions-for-apache-2-2>`_ is added at the end of the document.
+Notes on `PHP 7 <installation_ubuntu.html#php-7>`_  and `Apache 2.2  <installation_ubuntu.html#instructions-for-apache-2-2>`_ are added below.
+This example uses PostgreSQL as database system.

 Please take note of the `system requirements <systemrequirements.html>`_, where you can also find the Download links to Mapbender3.